 Liquidating Trust Overview

 At The Turning Group, a liquidating trust is an important piece of our business windup and liquidation process.
-If a chapter 11 bankruptcy or a bankruptcy-alternative windup ends in liquidation, a liquidation trust is formed to increase value and disperse to lenders the revenue of divested assets of the previously distressed and now liquidated business entity.
+If a chapter 11 bankruptcy or a bankruptcy-alternative windup ends in liquidation, liquidation trusts are formed to increase value and disperse to lenders the revenue of divested assets of the previously distressed and now liquidated business entities.

 What Is a Liquidating Trust?

-A liquidating trust is a new legal entity formed to become the successor to the liquidating entity.
-The assets and liabilities of the business entity are moved into the trust and the previous owners of the liquidating entity become unitholders or recipients of the trust.
+Liquidating trusts are new legal entities formed to become the successors to the liquidation entities.
+The assets and liabilities of the business entity are moved into the trust, and the previous owners of the liquidating entity become unitholders or beneficiaries of the trust.

 Liquidating Trust Agreement

 When liquidation trusts are established, they are usually accompanied by a trust agreement.
 Often one of the first steps in our business liquidation process, this agreement is composed to govern the operations of the trust and is carried out between the previous entity and the trustees before the business is liquidated.
 Such an agreement should outline trustee duties and governance in addition to distributions and other administrative matters.

 The Role of a Trustee in Liquidating a Trust